-In 2019-20, seasonal measures apply to all ro-ro vessels that berth at, load or tranship in the following 33 target risk countries from 1 September 2019 and that arrive in Australian territory by 31 May 2020 (inclusive):
+In 2019-20, seasonal measures apply to all ro-ro vessels that berth at, load or transship in the following 33 target risk countries from 1 September 2019 and that arrive in Australian territory by 31 May 2020 (inclusive).

-The list of target risk counties for the BMSB risk season is available on our 2019-20 Seasonal measures for Brown marmorated stink bug (BMSB) webpage.
+The list of target risk countries for the BMSB risk season is available on our 2019-20 Seasonal measures for Brown marmorated stink bug (BMSB) webpage.

 What are the 2019-20 seasonal measures for vessels?

 Roll-on-roll-off (RoRo) Vessels from all countries of origin will be provided with a seasonal pest questionnaire as part of their pre-arrival reporting.